 An above garage ADU doesn’t change the primary function of the garage – car and other storage – because that space is typically left alone.
 A garage conversion ADU will usually change the primary function of the garage as more, if not all, of the space is used for living.

-Sabo Custom Builders added an auxiliary dwelling unit, otherwise known as an ADU or garage apartment, above a 2-car garage at this home in East Downtown Houston.
+Sabo Custom Builders added an accessory dwelling unit, otherwise known as an ADU or garage apartment, above a 2-car garage at this home in East Downtown Houston.

 Benefits of a Garage with an Apartment